Skip to content

 underlineColorbooleanSGR 58 underline color

-Use defaultCaps() for a sensible default profile (assumes modern terminal with truecolor).
+Use defaultCaps() for a sensible default (assumes modern terminal with truecolor).

 SGR Color Codes